Melaleuca armillaris

 Melaleuca armillaris, commonly known as bracelet honey myrtle, is a plant in the myrtle family, Myrtaceae, and is native to South Australia, Victoria and Tasmania in south-eastern Australia.
-It is a hardy, commonly grown species, often used as a fast-growing screen plant, but it also has the potential to become a weed.
+It is a hardy, commonly grown species, often used as a fast-growing screen plant.
 It has become naturalised in Western Australia and parts of Victoria.
 In its natural state, it grows on coastal cliffs and along estuaries.

 Description

 Bracelet honey myrtle ranges from a large shrub to a small weeping tree growing to 8 m in height.
 It has rough, grey fibrous bark, distinctive decumbent branching and dense foliage.
 The leaves are arranged in alternating pairs ("decussate") at right angles to the pairs above and below so that they appear to be in four rows along the stem.
 (One source describes the leaves as being spirally arranged and another as being alternate.)
 The leaves are 4.5-19 mm long, 0.8-4 mm wide and glabrous except when very young, linear to narrow oval in shape, with the end tapering to a distinct hook.